-The digital art reproduced on page 58 was created by UNM-LA student James Pyburn.
-It was originally used on a brochure for the UNM-LA Digital Media Arts program.
 The photograph of White Rock Canyon on page 8 is by Los Alamos Monitor Photographer Gary Warren and is used with his permission.
-Other photographs used in this catalog are by the staff of the UNM-LA Public Affairs Office, past and present: Samantha Beres, Erica Silva Hernandez, Gabriella Peppas and Bonnie Gordon.
+Other photographs used in this catalog are by the staff of the UNM-LA Public Affairs Office, past and present and by Kathy Casados (page 57).